 💮 You are seeing a doctor regularly (whatever amount your doctor recommends)

 💮 You are following your doctor’s treatment suggestions.
-Your records don’t say “non-compliant.”
+(Your records don’t say “non-compliant.”)

-💮 Your medical records do not say this condition has “improved”
+💮 Your medical records do not say this condition has “improved.”

 There are some exceptions to these rules.
 For example, some people have reasons why they cannot stay on medications prescribed by their doctor.
 Learn more about this here: How to Please the Social Security Gods

-How Are Disability Reviews Different Than New Applications?
+Are Medical Reviews Different Than New Applications?

 💮 When you first applied, you needed to prove that you were disabled.
 This is difficult to do and can take many years.

 💮 When you are reviewed, you do not need to prove you are disabled all over again!
 They already know you are disabled.
-You just need medical records showing that you still have the same condition and that condition has not improved.
-They will also look to see that you are in regular treatment.

 If You are Working, in School, or in a Work Program